Assessing PTSDSkip to the navigation

 - Other mental health problems, such as depression or anxiety disorders.

-- A head injury or conditions that affect the brain, such as seizures or brain tumors.
+- A head injury or conditions that affect the brain.

 - Thyroid gland problems.
 An overactive thyroid gland (hyperthyroidism) can cause symptoms such as nervousness and a rapid, pounding heartbeat.
 These symptoms can be confused with PTSD.

 - Attention deficit hyperactivity disorder (ADHD), a condition in which people have a hard time paying attention, may be more active than normal, and may act without thinking.